-Committed New Shares The New Shares subscribed for by the Principal Shareholders in accordance with the Belfius Insurance Commitment.
-Commitment Letter The letter dated 12 March 2018 from Belfius Insurance pursuant to which it, subject to the condition that the Issuer and the Joint Bookrunners enter into the Underwriting Agreement and subject to the condition as set forth in Section 9.6.1 of this Prospectus, commits to exercise all Preferential Rights in respect of the number of Shares it currently holds, and to subscribe for the corresponding number of New Shares in accordance with the Ratio.
+Commitment Letters The letter dated 19 November 2019 from Belfius Insurance and Gimv pursuant to which they, subject to the condition that the Issuer and the Joint Bookrunners enter into the Underwriting Agreement and subject to the condition as set forth in Section 9.6.1 of this Prospectus, commit to exercise all Preferential Rights in respect of the number of Shares they currently hold, and to subscribe for the corresponding number of New Shares in accordance with the Ratio.
+Committed New Shares The New Shares subscribed for by the Principal Shareholders in accordance with the Commitment Letters.
 Contracted Growth Investments Investment interests in Participations which shall be transferred to the Issuer in accordance with a Forward Purchase Agreement.
 Corporate Governance Charter The corporate governance charter of the Issuer.
 Corporate Governance Code The Belgian Code on Corporate Governance of 12 March 2009.
-Date of this Prospectus 12 March 2018.
+Date of this Prospectus 19 November 2019.
 EEA The European Economic Area.
 EU The European Union EUR, Euro or € The official currency of the European Union, in use in Belgium.
 Euronext Brussels The regulated market of Euronext Brussels.
 Executive Committee The Executive Committee of the Statutory Manager, as established by the Board of Directors within the meaning of Article 524 bis of the Belgian Companies Code.
 Forward Purchase Agreement An agreement entered into between the Issuer and TDP (or affiliates) regarding the acquisition of Contracted Growth Investments.
 FSMA Financial Services and Market Authority, which succeeded the Belgian Banking, Finance and Insurance Commission as the financial regulatory agency for Belgium on 1 April 2011.
 General Meeting of Shareholders The meeting of the Shareholders of the Issuer.
-Gimv A limited liability company ("naamloze vennootschap / société anonyme"), with registered office located at Karel Oomsstraat 37, 2018 Antwerp, Belgium, company number 220.324.117.
+Gimv A limited liability company (" naamloze vennootschap / société anonyme "), with registered office located at Karel Oomsstraat 37, 2018 Antwerp, Belgium, company number 220.324.117.
 Gross Dividend Yield Gross dividend per share over a given financial year divided by the stock market price as at a certain time.
 IFRS International Financial Reporting Standards.
-Institutional Investor Qualified and / or institutional investors under applicable laws of the relevant jurisdiction and, in respect of Belgium, investors that meet th definition of "qualified investor" ("gekwalificeerde belegger/investisseur qualifié") as defined in Article 10,§ 1 of the Prospectus Law.
-L
+Institutional Investor Qualified and / or institutional investors under applicable laws of the relevant jurisdiction and, in respect of Belgium, investors that meet the definition of "qualified investor" (" gekwalificeerde belegger/investisseur qualifié ") as defined in Article 2, e) of the Prospectus Regulation.